gogins/csound-vst3-opcodes/README.md

 words, one builds one's VST projects as if they were parts of the VST SDK itself.

+This repository also builds the example VST3 plugins from the VST3 SDK.

 ### Linux

 The build does not work from the release archive.
 You must clone the Git